DouglasGray/xsk-rs/README.md

 ### Examples

 A couple can be found in the `examples` directory.
-A simple example of moving bytes between a veth pair can be found in `hello_xdp.rs`, while a slightly more complex example of sending and receiving eth frames is in `dev2_to_dev1.rs`, which includes a single-threaded and multi-threaded implementation.
+A simple example of moving bytes between two sockets via a veth pair can be found in `hello_xdp.rs`, while a slightly more complex example of sending and receiving eth frames (also via a veth pair) is in `dev2_to_dev1.rs`, which includes a single-threaded and multi-threaded implementation.
+Note that neither example will be indicative of actual performance, since binding the sockets to the veth pair means that packets will pass through the kernel network stack.

 ### Running tests / examples

 Root permissions may be required to run the tests or examples, since they require a veth pair to be set up.
 However to avoid running cargo under `root` it's best to first build the tests/examples and run the binaries directly.

 ```
 # tests